David-Worboys/QTPYGUI/examples/OPMS/README.md

 directories and files are created and correct, log a user on and load a user's configuration.

+QTPYGUI has a SQLite module, sqldb, to help with this task and to maintain application settings for suitable smaller applications like OPMS

-In the OPMS class 'event_handler' method the APPPOSTINIT event is caught, and the startup activities are perfomed in a new method - 'startup_handler'.
+In the OPMS class 'event_handler' method, the 'APPPOSTINIT' event is caught, and the startup activities are performed in a new method - the 'startup_handler'.
 ```
 match event.event:
      case qtg.Sys_Events.APPPOSTINIT:
          self.startup_handler()
 ```

+### The 'startup_handler'
+The 'startup_handler' will need to do the initial setup of the application before configuring the database.
+This involves creating application directories in the appropriate system directories

+### Database Handling
-It is good practice to separate data from the user interface and, as OPMS will use a database, a database.py file needs to be created to handle database configuration and query operations.
+It is good practice to separate data from the user presentation and, as OPMS will use a database, a database.py file needs to be created to handle database configuration and query operations.